 The authors of History Maker then recount a real life example of this hypothetical scenario through the story of Tommi Femrite, the founder of Gatekeeper International.
 In her younger years, Tommi was rummaging through her grandparent’s attic when she found an old prayer diary that belonged to her great-great-great-grandmother.
 This woman in her lineage was Ruth Bond, an itinerant Quaker preacher who ministered during the Civil War.
 Years later, Tommi was startled to discover the similarities between her ministry and that of her matriarch.
 Dutch Sheets writes, “Many generations of Tommi’s family didn’t know the Lord, but when she connected with the prayers of her matriarch, her life was changed.”

-The content of this chapter gripped my heart as I read the authors’ wisdom about our spiritual inheritance and the need to connect to the mantles of past Christian leaders.
-In essence, these past mantles represent promises that the Lord bestowed upon a previous generation.
-Then I came across a powerful story from the life of Lou Engle in the same chapter.
+The content of this chapter gripped my heart as I read the examples of how a believer came into a greater understanding of their calling through learning about the spiritual exploits of their godly ancestors.
+Then I came across another powerful story in the book from the life of Lou Engle in the same chapter.
 My heartbeat accelerated.
 The coauthors shared how the Lord supernaturally led Lou to cry out to Him for the mantle of Frank Bartleman:

 At the time of his discovery, Lou had just moved to Pasadena, where Bartleman also had lived.
 Though Lou is not related to him, he felt a connection with this man of faith and cried out for his mantle.
 Lou said he cried out to God for hours one day after reading this book, praying, “Lord, give me the mantle for prayer Frank Bartleman had!
 I want what he had!”
 This intense intercession went on for about two hours.
 Unaware of this, a friend of Lou’s came to him the next day and said, “Lou, I had a dream about you last night.
 In the dream, I was handed a black book with ‘Revival’ written in gold letters across the front.
 I opened it up and saw a picture of a man named Frank Bartleman, with his name underneath the picture.
 As I was looking at the picture, all of a sudden his face changed to yours, Lou!”
 His friend had no idea that just the day before Lou had been crying out for Bartleman’s mantle for revival.

-What an amazing story!
+What a remarkable story!
 This intercessor-revivalist was used mightily in the Azusa Street Revival.
-My heart was deeply stirred.
-I paused to ponder the question: Did the Lord desire to lead me in the direction of pursuing a mantle, just as He led Lou Engle to cry out fervently for the mantle of Frank Bartleman?
-This whole process started because of my desire to give Lou a book in response to the Bartleman book that he sowed into my life.
+I was deeply stirred.
+I paused to ponder the question: Did the Lord desire to lead me in the direction of crying out to the Lord for a mantle, just as He led Lou Engle to cry out fervently for the mantle of Frank Bartleman?
+This whole process started because of my desire to give Lou a book in response to the Bartleman book that he sowed into my life when I first met him in ’99.

 Now I was reading about the impact Frank Bartleman had on the life of Lou Engle.
 This wasn’t just a mere coincidence.
 I knew that this was indeed of the Lord, yet I was uncertain as to how to proceed.
 I was cautious.
-So, I simply prayed that the Lord would make His purpose and plans in this matter absolutely clear, because I was well aware that my motives could be driven by selfish ambition.
+I was aware that my motives could be tainted by selfish ambition.
+So, I simply prayed that the Lord would make His purpose and plans in this matter absolutely clear.
+Although I did not quite understand the full implications of that question, I felt confident that these past mantles at the very least represented covenantal promises that the Lord bestowed upon a previous generation.

 A WHIRLWIND OF DISCOVERIES

 During this season in my life I had also discovered that the area where my wife and I had settled (Spotsylvania County) in 2003 had actually been the roots of my Christian lineage.
 I never knew this.
-Previously I thought I had always been the first one saved in my family with the exception of my mom’s grandmother (and her sister) who was a God-fearing woman.
-I found out that this grandmother came from a godly lineage originating in Spotsylvania County.
+Previously I thought I had always been the first one saved in my family with the exception of my mom’s grandmother and her sister who were God-fearing women.
+I found out that these sisters came from a godly lineage originating in Spotsylvania County.
 Excitement percolated within my heart because previously I was only aware of destruction in my lineage.
 Both my biological father and his father committed suicide.
-My mom’s parents abused drugs and alcohol and were both dead by the time they were 42.
+My mom’s parents dropped dead in their mid-forties due to rampant drug and alcohol use.
 Literally I could feel the weight of these generational iniquities.

 In light of this new insight concerning a godly heritage, I contacted a relative on February 1, 2005 who was well versed in the family tree.